 Freelancing is the joy of being self-employed.
-You get to pick and choose clients you’d like to work with—not FOR—that’s what employees do.
-(You probably already know this coz you’re a freelancer, that’s why you’re here but this is my featured snippet, y’know, for SEO.)
+You get to pick and choose clients you’d like to work with.
+(You probably already know this coz you’re a freelancer, or nearly one, that’s why you’re here but this is my featured snippet, y’know, for SEO.)

 Taking a dive into the uncharted waters of self-employment is daunting so let this guide to freelancing be your life jacket.

 Freelancing can be especially frightening if you’ve been employed for bloody ages.
-You swap the security of a fixed wage to not knowing if you’ll ever eat again.
-Don’t panic—you WILL eat again!
-Just keep in mind why you chose to be your own boss in the first place—to make sure you never have to return to that depressingly lit open-plan office ever again.
+You swap the security of a fixed wage to never knowing if you’ll eat again.

-More daunting stuff—I am sorry (I’m not) but freeing yourself from the shackles of the 9 to 5 does mean you won’t be able to blame a boss when things go belly up.
-You have to take full responsibility.
+Welcome to The Buck Stops With You and other terrifying realities.
+Freeing yourself from the shackles of the 9 to 5 also means you can’t blame your boss when things go belly up.
+You now have to take full responsibility.
+Such fun!

-Learning how to file your tax return is lame but unavoidable (unless you’re a dodgy bastard).
-Getting to grips with Self Assessment, VAT and National Insurance contributions will become part of your new job so I hope you look good in hats because you’re about to wear a few now that you’re a freelancer.
+Hello to filing your tax return—it’s totally lame but unavoidable (unless you’re a tax-dodging bastard).
+Getting to grips with Self Assessment, VAT and National Insurance contributions will become part of the new freelancer you so I hope you look good in hats because you’re about to wear a dress-up box full of them.

 Being you in business.

 Well, who else are you going to be?
 It might appear to be a stupid thing to say but hear me out.